 Another plus is that you can switch off the indicator light at night.

-This dual wireless charger has received rave reviews from its users base.
-People like it for its affordable price tag, charging power, and portability.
-The best part is that the Pendrajec wireless charger comes with an 18W wall adapter and a USB-C charging cable.
+This dual wireless charger has received rave reviews from its user base.
+People like its affordable price tag, charging power, and portability.
+The best part is that the Pendrajec wireless charger has an 18W wall adapter and a USB-C charging cable.

-It is a single coil charger, and you will have to take utmost care in aligning the could work with the one on your phone.
+It is a single coil charger, and you will have to take utmost care in aligning your phone.

 That said, it’s a solid performer.
-All you need to do is place your phone and watch on the charging pad when you go to bed and wake up to a fully charged phone.
+Place your phone and watch on the charging pad when you go to bed and wake up to a fully charged phone.

 The Nalwort charger bundles a USB-C port and requires a 30W QC 3.0 fast charger to power the charging pad.
-For the price, this one does a good job of charging both the phone and the watch, and several users have backed this point.
+For the price, this one does a good job of charging both the phone and the watch – several users have backed this point.

-If you are looking for a super affordable dual wireless charger for your iPhone and Apple Watch, this is the perfect pick.
+This is a perfect pick as a super affordable dual wireless charger for your iPhone and Apple Watch.

 Cut the Wire